fenago/learn-java-12-programming/lab_guide/Lab_16.md

 -   Parallel development of parts
 -   A better understanding of data flow

-Breaking the functional area into traditional tiers {#breaking-the-functional-area-into-traditional-tiers .header-title}
+Breaking the functional area into traditional tiers
 ---------------------------------------------------

 With each functional area in place, there can be specializations based